-Tommaso Lonquich is a practicing psychoanalyst and co-founder of the
+Tommaso Lonquich is a clinical psychoanalyst and psychotherapist.

 The ICLP provides psychoanalytic treatment in seven languages, in person and remotely.

-For more information you can visit the ICLP website by clicking on the logo below.
+For more information you can visit our website by clicking on the logo below.

 THE SACRIFICIAL VOICES OF JOUIS-SENSE: